 Consideration can be given to selecting a youth applicant for their second site choice.

 Notification: All youth who applied should be notified as soon as possible, whether they were accepted, not accepted, or placed on the waiting list.
-If possible, this is to be a direct phone call.
-Three phone calls if needed should be made.
+If possible, this is to be a direct phone call, but you will also be notified via email.
 Direct contact needs to be made with both the youth and the parent/guardian.
-A follow up letter to those hired is recommended with information about the parent-youth orientation night.
+A follow up letter to those hired with information about the parent-youth orientation night will be sent as well.